NZR WW class: Preservation

 In addition, Steam Incorporated also owned an original low-pitched WW boiler which had originally been fitted to WW 646.
-This boiler was purchased from industrial use at the Ford Motor Company plant in the Hutt Valley in the 1970s and was stored at Paekakariki until early 2015 when it was sold to MOTAT to aid the future restoration of WW 491.
+This boiler was purchased for industrial use at the Ford Motor Company plant in the Hutt Valley in the 1970s and was stored at Paekakariki until early 2015 when it was sold to MOTAT to aid the future restoration of WW 491.